abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` Add: now the patient can book an appointment and access pre,post appointments, modify, cancel` Dec/13 **Purpose:**
 < now you can make appointment as patient, modify and delete it >

+### Commit

+` feat: now the clinic can reschedule doctors weekly schedule ` Dec/16 **Purpose:**
+< by add new function that will iterate in each available appointment and soft deleted it to not effect the connected appointment id in appointment table >

+### Commit

+` feat: implement new functions to handle patient overlapping appointments and if clinic want to book appointments for thier patients` Dec/16
+**Purpose:**
+< no the patient can book two appointments at the same time and the clinic can book appointments for patients from clinic account>